 Sprout ratatouille & PB banana choc tops

 It’s a slightly different story for those who follow a vegan lifestyle throughout the year.
-For 26 percent of these people, activists had the most influence over their decision to become vegan, followed by partners (23%), friends (21%) and parents (19%).
+For 26 percent of these people, activists had the most influence over their decision to become vegan.
+This was followed by partners (23%), friends (21%) and parents (19%).

 Since it’s our last recipe for Veganuary, we’re bringing you dinner and dessert.
 Aren’t we nice?
 For starters, we have a ridiculously healthy (and delicious) sprout ratatouille, created by food blogger Sarah MacDonald.
-Along with the goodness of fresh vegies, it uses sprouts for added crunch and nutritional oomph, which includes plant-based protein and fibre, along with vitamins C and K, folate and iron.
+Along with the goodness of fresh vegetables, it uses sprouts for added crunch and nutritional oomph.
+They contain plant-based protein and fibre, along with vitamins C and K, folate and iron.

 For afters, treat yourself to a peanut butter banana choc top.
 This recipe, from Emma Maertens of Power Through Plants, uses Mayver’s peanut butter, coconut cream, nuts and Aussie bananas.
-As well as being vegan-friendly, they’re also free from gluten, dairy and sugar, while the PB and nuts provide a protein punch and the bananas give you energy from healthy carbs and potassium for healthy muscles and blood pressure.
+As well as being vegan-friendly, they’re also free from gluten, dairy and sugar.
+The PB and nuts also provide a protein punch; the bananas give you energy from healthy carbs and potassium for healthy muscles and blood pressure.

 1 large red onion, diced